 Google and other search engines are focused on delivering the best results to individual searchers, meaning that search results are tailored to the searcher based on past searches, other activity on the web, location, and a host of other factors.
 So, while you could see your business ranking first for a specific keyword, your next door neighbor could perform the same search, from almost the same location, and get completely different results.

 Google is also moving from answer results to answer “journeys.”
 Search Journeys look at context to show searchers results related to where they may be in their buying or searching journey based on previous searches or visits on the web.

-This is another reason search rank is a less important factor and why many SEO partners have stopped providing rank reports – they’re too subjective, can change within a moment’s time, and don’t take Search Journeys into account.
-So, if an SEO partner is promising you a first-page ranking, you may want to re-evaluate their practices to make sure they understand the way search engines really work.
+This is another reason rank is a less important factor and why many SEO partners have stopped providing SEO ranking reports – they’re too subjective, can change within a moment’s time, and don’t take Search Journeys into account.
+So, if an SEO partner is promising you a first-page SEO ranking, you may want to re-evaluate their practices to make sure they understand the way search engines really work.

 Free Download: Your Guide to Winning at Local SEO

 Organic Search Results aren’t the Only Thing on the Page